OpenNebula/addon-storpool/README.md

 ### OpenNebula Front-end

-Password-less SSH access from the front-end `oneadmin` user to the `node` instances.
+* Password-less SSH access from the front-end `oneadmin` user to the `node` instances.
+* StorPool API access and token

 ### OpenNebula Node